-The project is envisaged to benefit the people, especially tribals, living in the project area by increasing marketable surplus of high-value agriculture commodities, stabilizing production of livestock and fisheries (promoting semi-intensive aquaculture and piloting cage culture); improved road connectivity and transport for rural and tribal population, improved access to public services and institutions, enhanced quality of education and transfer of employable skills, improved livelihoods and incomes of farmers, improved market infrastructure and efficient use of water resources.
-The construction and upgradation of rural roads, schools and post-harvest facilities would ensure resilient services for improved road connectivity, education facilities, agriculture/aquaculture, fisheries and livestock, efficient market linkages, etc. By strengthening Farmer Producer Organizations (FPOs), adaptive governance systems and capacities, the project will empower the communities to efficiently develop climate resilience and better adaptation.
+The project is envisaged to benefit the people, especially tribals, living in the project area by increasing marketable surplus of high-value agriculture commodities, stabilizing production of livestock and fisheries (promoting semiintensive aquaculture and piloting cage culture); improved road connectivity and transport for rural and tribal population, improved access to public services and institutions, enhanced quality of education and transfer of employable skills, improved livelihoods and incomes of farmers, improved market infrastructure and efficient use of water resources.
+The construction (black topping of existing earthen roads) and upgradation (brick-soled to black top and improving the existing black top roads) of existing rural roads, schools and post-harvest facilities would ensure resilient services for improved road connectivity, education facilities, agriculture/aguaculture, fisheries and livestock, efficient market linkages, etc. By strengthening Farmer Producer Organizations (FPOs), adaptive governance systems and capacities, the project will empower the communities to efficiently develop climate resilience and better adaptation.
 The TRESP will bring significant benefits to the population in 23 predominantly tribal blocks on Tripura State.

-Though the rural roads are of small chainages, and on existing alignments, where natural forest conversion is not envisaged on most of the roads as sufficient RoW is available, the risks and impacts due to the upgradation/ construction are rated substantial because: (i) they fall in areas surrounded by private lands, forested areas (comprising largely rubber plantations, bamboos and pockets of forests) but outside the wild sanctuaries, national parks, critical natural habitats and environmental sensitives zones; (ii) require felling of few trees in non-forest area, clearing of shrubs within existing right of way (RoW) that can potentially impact flora and biodiversity; (iii) occasional wild elephant movements in areas close to a few identified roads; (iv) geographic setting in hilly and undulating areas with loose/weak top soil at places that makes the area prone to minor slippages/landslides, erosion and impact on drainage; (v) environmental impacts during construction stage are health and safety of workers, traffic and road safety issues, work zone safety issues, excessive use of natural resources,, generation of dust, air and water pollution, generation of scarified bituminous wastes from existing blacktop roads, bricks wastes from brick sole roads, construction debris and wastes, spillage of hazardous wastes (used oil from construction camp, paint wastes, etc.); (vi) weak capacity of implementing agencies in managing environmental risks.
-The risks and impacts due to construction of school buildings/ market extension services, agriculture and allied services are expected to be temporary, limited/localized and predictable and reversible.
+Though the rural roads are of small chainages, and on existing alignments, where natural forest conversion is not envisaged on most of the roads as sufficient RoW is available, the risks and impacts due to the upgradation/ construction are rated substantial because: (i) they fall in areas surrounded by private lands, forested areas (comprising largely rubber plantations, bamboos and pockets of forests) but outside the wild life sanctuaries, national parks, critical natural habitats and environmental sensitives zones; (ii) require felling of few trees in non-forest area, clearing of shrubs within existing right of way (RoW) that can potentially impact flora and biodiversity; (iii) occasional wild elephant movements (of a loner who stays in the nearby forest as shared by the community and government) in areas close to a few identified roads; (iv) geographic setting in hilly and undulating areas with loose/weak top soil at places that makes the area prone to minor slippages/landslides, erosion and impact on drainage; (v) environmental impacts during construction stage are health and safety of workers, traffic and road safety issues, work zone safety issues, excessive use of natural resources,, generation of dust, air and water pollution, generation of scarified bituminous wastes from existing blacktop roads, bricks wastes from brick sole roads, construction debris and wastes, spillage of hazardous wastes (used oil from construction camp, paint wastes, etc.); (vi) weak capacity of implementing agencies in managing environmental risks.
+The risks and impacts due to construction of school buildings/market extension services, agriculture and allied services are expected to be temporary, limited/localized and predictable and reversible.